home films tv stage biog best scene shop news discussion download interviews more all the sites русский

-Ken Russell the films
+Ken Russell early films

 Ken Russell had two false starts in the cinema.
 French Dressing is sublime but was a commercial failure so he retreated back to television.
 Later he directed a Michael Caine thriller.
 This was a commercial and artistic disaster and Ken was again out of cinema.

-Ken Russell's first cinema film French Dressing from 1963 is dismissed by everyone including Ken, but it is a minor classic.
+Ken Russell's first cinema film French Dressing from 1963 is dismissed by almost everyone including Ken, but it is a minor classic.
 It is an innocent British story about a deck-chair attendant who arranges for a famous French film star to open the local film festival.
 But actually the plot is an excuse for a series of sketches centred around the hero and heroine, with a rite of passage for both before they realise their love is more powerful than their ambitions.

-Alita Naughton Ken Russell French Dressing Death in Venice
+Alita Naughton in French Dressing

 She is played by newcomer Alita Naughton who is seriously cute, wearing a sailors costume and looking like a female Tadzio from Death in Venice- "the carnival is fancy dress- come as a girl".
 The sailors costume frequently appears in Russell films.